A St. Patrick’s Day Irish Step Show Featuring Long-Time Boston Celtic Rock Band Tin Can Hooley

 Groups of six or more automatically receive 20% off per ticket.
 No coupon required.
 Must process as one order.

+Due to the current situation, In Step has been postponed.
+We will update you once a new date has been confirmed.
+Tickets for March 15th will be honored on the new date.
 Renowned Boston Celtic rock band Tin Can Hooley will join forces with BoSoma School of Dance Irish Step dancers to celebrate and spread their love of Irish culture.
 Under the direction of award-winning Irish Step instructor Pattie Hunter, this incredible live music and dance show features talented dancers ages 5 to 18, performing traditional reels and jigs.

 The combination of traditional Irish step dance and Celtic music offers an exhilarating, energy-packed day out with family and friends to celebrate St. Patrick’s Day!